timschott/interview-prep/ds/ml-conceptual.md

                         mtry = sqrt(30), importance = TRUE)
       ```
   * SVM
+    * used SVM with the most important features from random forest ...
-    * used SVM because I had just learned that in class and wanted a binary separation of my data
+    * had just learned that in class, wanted a binary separation of my data
       * used LOOCV since I had a pretty small data set
       ```R
       folds <- cvFolds(NROW(sub), K=50)